dig-eg-gaz/analysis/19-analysis-Smith/index.md

 ---
 layout: page
-title: Wind Speeds in relation to the Heat of the Sun
+title: Wind speeds in relation to the heat of the sun
 author: PeytonSmith
 subheadline: "Peyton Smith"
 permalink: /analysis/2019/smith-analysis